brendonski/date-diff/README.md

 ## date-diff API

 The date-diff API is provided by a [Micronaut](https://micronaut.io) Java application.
+CI pipeline uses GitHub Actions to build, test and package the application.

 To run the application from source

 `./gradlew run`

-or from a downloaded ZIP package
+or downloaded the ZIP package from the latest successful action artifacts.

 ```
 unzip date-diff.zip